ashcat > /mnt/user-data/outputs/scale-business-skid-steer-loader.html << ‘HTMLEOF’

 Small companies in construction, landscaping, and property maintenance share the same concern.
 Labor is costly.
 Manual labor is sluggish.
 And renting machinery adds up fast.

 The U.S. Bureau of Labor Statistics documents that labor costs account for 70% of total business costs in service enterprises.
-Every hour your team spends moving material by manually, digging trenches, or clearing debris by shovel is an hour of failed productivity.
+Every hour your team spends moving material manually, digging trenches, or clearing debris by shovel is an hour of lost productivity.

 A mini skid steer loader changes that ratio.
 One machine with one operator handles work that would otherwise require two or three laborers.
 You complete jobs faster.
 You take on more jobs per week.
 Your revenue grows without a matching increase in payroll.